endlessxaura/NecesseFriendshipMod/README.md

 If an interaction is positive, determined by `interactionPositive`, they will gain 1 friendship point.
 If it is negative, they will lose 1 friendship point.

+This is synchronized on spawn by modifying `EntityManager`'s constructor to send the `RelationshipPacket` alongside the `PacketSpawnMob` when a `HumanMob`

 At various thresholds, their relationship status changes.
 - 100: Devoted. +50 happiness bonus for rooming together.
 Will give you rare gifts.
 - 75: Best Friends. +30 happiness bonus for rooming together.
 Will give you gifts.